 To overlay one video or image on top of another, select the clip you want to show on top and drag it up, towards the top of the Timeline to create an extra overlay track.
 Then, double-click the upper clip to set up where the overlay will be shown on the video.

 Learn more about overlays

 Rotating videos and images

 Nobody likes vertical videos!
-But don't worry, in just a few clicks, you can turn any photo or video around without having to crane your neck.
+Don't worry, with just a few clicks, you can rotate any photo without having to crane your neck.

 Rotating by 90 degrees